luminaAnonima/fabric-of-light/book.md

 Fear divides.
 Hands tear what could mend.

-These are not flaws apart from us -
+These are not flaws apart from us,
 they are our ripples,
 bent against the weave.